mfkimbell/high-level-system-design-notes/README.md

 * LRU (least recently used): if something gets read, it goes to top of FIFO
 * LFU (least frequently used): # of times its used is tracked, we remove the least "popular" tweet
 * problem with LFU is that the value doesn't reset automatically, so we might keep caching old popular stuff

+## Proxies

+#### Reverse Proxy
+* NGINX
+* Directs traffic for the backend, middleman on behalf of the servers
+#### Forward Proxy
+* HideMyAss, Regions Bank Forward Proxy
+* Can be used to make the user anonymous (the server acts as the user), or can be used to hide/monitor requests (like a business blacklisting certian websites)